 - 1. On 21 July 2005, Ms X made an information request to Scottish Borders Council (the Council) under section 1 of the Freedom of Information (Scotland) Act 2002 (FOISA).
-In her email, Ms X requested information in respect of the title of an employee's post within the Council and an outline of the duties undertaken by that employee. - 2.
+In her email, Ms X requested detailed information in relation to the cost of an investigation within the Architect Section of the Council. - 2.
 The Council did not respond to Ms X's information request. - 3.
-Ms X then emailed the Council on 24 August 2005 requesting that it review its decision as she had had no response to her initial application.
-Again, she did not receive a response from the Council. - On 22 September 2005, Ms X applied to the Scottish Information Commissioner, requesting that he investigate the Council's refusal to respond to her request for information and to her subsequent request for review. - 5.
-The Commissioner notified the Council of the application made by Ms X and invited its comments on 29 November 2005.
-The Council responded to this letter on 13 December 2005, stating that no response was made to Ms X's request for information because the request had been referred to the Council FOI Advice Group.
+Ms X then emailed the Council on 23 August 2005 requesting that it review its decision as she had had no response to her initial application.
+Again, she did not receive a response from the Council. - 4.
+On 27 September 2005, Ms X applied to the Scottish Information Commissioner, requesting that he investigate the Council's refusal to respond to her request for information and to her subsequent request for review. - 5.
+The Commissioner notified the Council of the application made by Ms X and invited its comments on 15 November 2005.
+The Council responded to this letter on 15 December 2005, stating that no response was made to Ms X's request for information because the request had been referred to the Council's FOI Advice Group.
 The Council have submitted that this group was asked to consider whether several requests made by Ms X were vexatious. - 6.
 The FOI Advice Group met on 24 August 2005, but no decision was taken on that date.
 A further meeting was held on 7 October 2005 at which time it was decided by the Council that multiple requests from Ms X were vexatious. - 7.
 A letter was sent to Ms X by the Council on 26 October 2005, informing her that after having reviewed Ms X's several requests for information made to the Council in a meeting on 7 October, it had deemed them to be vexatious, as they were directed at the competence or conduct of employees of the Council.